Variational Inference and Sparsity in High-Dimensional Deep Gaussian Mixture Models: Variational Inference for the Bayesian DMFA

 The algorithm described in the previous section returns optimal variational parameters $\lambda_G$ for the global parameters $\beta$.
 A canonical point estimator for $\beta$ is then given by the mode of $q_\lambda(\theta)$.
 Following \cite{viroli2019deep}, we consider only the first layer of the model for clustering.
 Specifically, the cluster of data point $y$ is given by

 By integration over the local parameters for $y$, $p(y \vert \beta,\gamma^{(1)}_k=1)$ can be written as a mixture of $\prod_{r=2}^L K^{(r)}$ Gaussians of dimension $D^{(0)}$ for $k=1,\dots, K^{(1)}$.
 This way, the parameters of the bottom layers can be viewed as defining a density approximation to the different clusters and the overall model can be interpreted as a mixture of Gaussian mixtures.
+Alternatively, the DMFA can be viewed as a GMM with $\prod_{l=1}^LK^{(l)}$ components, where each component corresponds to a path through the model.
+By considering each of these Gaussian components as a separate cluster, the DMFA can be used to find a very large number of Gaussian clusters.
+However, \citet{selosse2020bumpy} note that some of these ``global'' Gaussian components might be empty, even when there are data points assigned to every component in each layer.
+We investigate the idea of using the DMFA to fit a large scale GMM further in Section~\ref{sec:taxi}.